erik777/kubernetes-cratedb/README.md

 The elastic scaling capability makes it a good back-end database for microservices in a highly elastic platform like Kubernetes.
 You can also do rolling updates of your CrateDB cluster with K8S.

-CrateDB was originally a fork of elasticsearch, and uses its libraries today within it.
+CrateDB was originally a fork of Elasticsearch, and uses its libraries today within it.
 Yet, CrateDB added [interesting new capabilities](https://crate.io/a/how-is-crate-data-different-than-elasticsearch/).

 ## Data Volumes